CSE512-16S/a3-davidjuliancaldwell-shirleyswirley-jamesbrains/README.md

 In the end, we persevered and figured out how to get parallel coordinates brushing able to send the brushed data to our other components, so we were able to stick to our original plan.

 We also originally wanted to have the user be able to choose what they wanted the pictorial patients to be colored and/or outlined by, which we got working in the stand-alone component, but did not end up integrating into the final full visualization.
+It was decided that it would be more cohesive to have three integrated parts, rather than disparate parts on the same page.

 ## Development Process